AI Model Selection for Startups: Claude vs GPT vs Gemini

 Karpathy emphasizes that LLMs have "psychology" - they respond to social pressure in prompts, they try to please, and they sometimes hallucinate when uncertain.
 Understanding this is key to using them effectively.

-Based on YC interviews with founders and AI leaders, here's where each model excels in practice.
+Claude excels at coding and extended reasoning, GPT-4 leads in tool use and ecosystem maturity, and Gemini dominates long-context tasks with its 1M+ token window.
+Based on YC interviews with founders and AI leaders, here is where each model excels in practice.

 Claude (Anthropic)